PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 expand the fortress, but we’ll go for simple right now, so lets get shifting stuff.

-Before we head on to the trade depot, lets get get on with some digging and our new booze space.
+Lets get get on with some digging and our new booze space.
 Hell, lets move the food downstairs as well and keep it nice and close to the dining room, where dwarfs are going to want to eat it.